tommika/tommika/wanderlog/wanderlog.md

 <!--
-Copyright 2024 Thomas Mikalsen.
+Copyright (c) 2024 Thomas Mikalsen.
 Subject to the MIT License -->
 Wanderlog
 =========